 Similar to point 2, it might be difficult to get managers and employees to commit to project management roles because they may be uncertain about what responsibilities will still be open to them once they are transferred back to their positions.

-Or, in some cases, there’s no back up for their day job while busy in implementation and testing causing backlog of work, up-set customers and compounding stress as a result.
+Or, in some cases, there’s no backup for their day job while busy in implementation and testing causing a backlog of work, up-set customers, and compounding stress as a result.

 6. Lack of Integration

 Once ERP is implemented or about to be implemented, it is very important that key business processes cover areas related to feasibility, requirements, prototyping and implementation ERP functionalities.
 These areas are the source of many issues in ERP implementation.